Skip to main content

 Why it matters

 Processing through Stripe or PayPal instead of Shopify Payments adds up to 2% of revenue on top of card fees.
-On a $10k/mo store that's $200/month most sellers don't realize they're paying.
+On a store doing 10k a month that's 200 a month most sellers don't realize they're paying.

 Fix